-The projection lamp is a consumable item.
+The projection lamp is a consumable item that normally can last up to 2000-3000 hours with proper usage.
 To keep the lamp life as long as possible, you can do the following settings via the OSD menus.

 • Setting Lamp Mode as Dual-Reliable